madewithmu/madewithmu.github.io/_posts/2018-07-13-library-mu.markdown

 works by checking the strength of radio signals.
 The stronger the signal of a received message the closer you are (and the higher the number displayed and the bleeps from the speaker).
-The transmitter micro:bits constantly send out signals at the lowest possible power so the their signal is only detected when you're stood close by (I'd say around 3 to 4 meters).
+The transmitter micro:bits constantly send out signals at the lowest possible power so the signal is only detected when you're stood close by (I'd say around 3 to 4 meters).
 This is beautifully simple and ingenious and could form the basis for all sorts of interesting classroom activities and learning opportunities.
 How might you improve the